The Importance of Seeking Prompt Medical Attention After a Car Accident

 If you are injured and unable to get this information, ask if an uninjured passenger can assist you.
 Or call a nearby friend or family member if one is available to meet you at the scene.
 Finally, contact a personal injury lawyer in White Plains or Manhattan as early as possible.

-Contact Our New York Car Accident Lawyers for Legal Help
+Contact Our Car Accident Lawyers for Legal Help

-If you or someone you love has been injured in a New York auto accident, let the Manhattan & White Plains car accident attorneys at Lever & Ecker, PLLC fight to get you every penny you deserve.
+If you or someone you love has been injured in an auto accident in New York New, our personal injury lawyers in the Bronx will help fight to get you every penny you deserve.

 Get started with a free and confidential case review today.
 We will not charge a fee for our services unless and until we get you money.
 So call (914) 288-9191 or simply contact us online right away.